archive-The-Lingo/The-Lingo/README.md

 1. Implement the core language in a language for electronic computers
 1. Implement some experimental languages in the core language

+## Status

+I rewrote the core language hundreds of times and I am still rewriting it.